 - Explore the Burren.
 The Poulnabrone Dolmen and Aillwee Caves are just incredible to see.

 - Take a cruise on the Doolin Ferry to see the Cliffs of Moher from an entirely different angle.

 - Plan a day trip to the Aran Islands.

 - Take the very scenic drive to Loop Head.
 Wander a nearby sandy beach looking for shells, visit the Loop Head Lighthouse (the last landmark between County Clare and America) or visit the natural “Bridges of Ross”.

 It’s your final day in Ireland.
 If you are flying out of Dublin, it’s time to head that way.
-If you’re final day will be spent in the Shannon Region, take a look through the list of things you wanted to do but didn’t have time for.
+If you’re final day is in the Shannon Region, take a look through the list of things you wanted to do but didn’t have time for.
 Or maybe the things you wanted to do, but the weather didn’t agree.

 Relax, enjoy your last day in Ireland and begin planning your return.

 Jody Halsted is a family travel authority with a mad passion for Ireland.
 A frequent visitor to the country, she loves nothing more than exploring the country with her husband and two daughters.
-Jody recently published a series of Ireland vacation planning tips at her site Ireland With Kids.
+Jody recently published a FREE Ireland itinerary at her site Ireland With Kids.
+GRAB IT NOW.
 Jody also plans Ireland itineraries and provides Ireland travel coaching.
 Get inspired by the Ireland Family Vacations Pinterest boards or follow Jody on Twitter @IrelandFamTrvl.